iel-amra/Cub3D/readme.md

 To build a map, create a file with a .ber extension and fill it with the following characters :
 - 0 : Air
-- 1 : Walls, Floor and Ceiling
+- 1 : Walls
-- P : Player starting position (Only 1)
+- N, S, E, W : Player starting position and orientation (Only 1)
-- C : Collectibles (At least 1)
 - E : Exit (At least 1)

-The map needs to be a rectangle, else the game won't start.

-For example the following file :
+The map needs to be closed, else the game won't start, and it's extension needs to be .cub For example the following file :

 ```